fetchai/agents-aea/packages/fetchai/skills/error_test_skill/README.md

 ## Description

-Skill raises an exception an behaviour act
+Skill raises an exception on behaviour's act

 ## Behaviours